 Pump Out Option/Facility Contact Comment Hamilton Princess Marina 705-7431, VHF Ch.#74 Two pump-out stations.
 For its customers only.
-Royal Hamilton Amateur Dingy Club (RHADC) 538-0050, VHF Ch.#73 Saturdays 10am to 1pm for the public.
-Anytime for its customers.
-Caroline Bay Marina 542-0008, VHF Ch.#72 For the public and its customers.
+Royal Hamilton Amateur Dingy Club (RHADC) 538-0050, VHF Ch.#73 Saturdays 10am to 1pm for the public or anytime by appointment.
+Caroline Bay Marina 707-5423, VHF Ch.#72 For the public and its customers.
 Pier 41 Marina, Dockyard 238-4141 Portable unit located at the marina for its customers only.

 Shore-side sanitation trucks will pump-out from the boat to shore (various companies)